snailpop1/2024-Presidental-Election-Predictor/README.md

 ## Files in Project

 * `election_simulation.py`: The main Python script that runs the election simulation.
+* `data_ingestion.py`: Fetches polling data from an API or local source, cleans it with pandas and saves it into `data/polling_data.csv`.
 * `data/`: Directory containing all necessary data files.
 * `README.md`: This file.

 ## How to Run

-1. Ensure you have Python installed.
+1. Ensure you have Python installed and the dependencies listed in `requirements.txt`.
-2. Make sure all data files are present in the `data/` subdirectory relative to the script.
+2. To refresh polling data from an API (and immediately rerun the simulation) you can run:
+    ```bash
+    RUN_ONCE=1 python data_ingestion.py
+    ```
+    By default the module looks for a `POLLING_API_URL` environment variable.
+If it's not defined, the existing `data/polling_data.csv` is used.
-3. Run the script from your terminal:
+3. Run the simulation on the current data set:
     ```bash
     python election_simulation.py
     ```